zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 3. On the **Create container registry** blade, enter the following:

-    - **Registry name:** Enter "bestforyouregistrySUFFIX," where SUFFIX is your Microsoft alias, initials, or another value to ensure the name is unique (indicated by a green checkmark).
+    - **Registry name:** Enter "bestforyouregistrySUFFIX", where SUFFIX is your Microsoft alias, initials, or another value to ensure the name is unique (indicated by a green checkmark).
     - **Subscription:** Select the subscription you are using for this hands-on lab.
     - **Resource group:** Select the **hands-on-lab-SUFFIX** resource group created previously.
     - **Location:** Select the location you are using for resources in this hands-on lab.